Parthh08/E-Commerce-Jewellery-App/README.md

 ## Contact

-For support or queries, please reach out to [your-email]
+For support or queries, please reach out to www.parthsingh0808@gmail.com